AntBezr/Pokedex/README.md

 # Pocedex

-Pocedex is a webPage for studies of cards with pokemons.
+Pocedex is a web page project in vanilla JS for course studies.
-Cards are created by using pokeApi.
+Web page shows pokemons in chosen generation(1-9) Cards are created by using pokeApi.

 ## Technologies used